-The 5-HT2AR is an excitatory G-protein coupled receptor, with 5-HT2A agonism activating distinct intracellular cascades via G{α} and arrestin signaling pathways 150-152.
-Electrophysiological studies have found that 5-HT2AR agonism has the net effect of increasing neuronal excitability as a result of downstream effects on glutamatergic neurotransmission ^{153,154}.
-In particular, endogenous 5-HT2AR activation by serotonin has been found to increase both the amplitude and frequency of excitatory postsynaptic potentials in cortical layer 5 pyramidal cells ^{154,155}.
-This was found to be via an 'asynchronous' mode of glutamate release that results in a relatively sustained enhancement of excitatory currents 154.
-Interestingly, electrophysiological evidence suggests that pharmacological 5-HT2AR agonism via serotonergic psychedelic drugs leads to a unique set of neuronal effects via a combination of differential G protein/arrestin recruitment and access to intracellular 5-HT2ARs (REFs).
-These effects notably include the induction of recurrent loops of activation within a subset of deep layer 5 cortical pyramidal cells ^{153,155,156}.
-The resulting recurrent loops appear to result in a diffuse mode of glutamate release which, via volume transmission effects, contribute to the local dysregulation of neuronal populations ^{153,157}.
-Consistent with this, magnetoencephalography (MEG) studies with psilocybin and LSD, as well as an electroencephalography (EEG) study with DMT, have revealed broadband reductions in oscillatory power across most of the cortex, with peak reductions notably found in transmodal regions such as the posterior cingulate 158-160.
+The 5-HT2A receptor is an excitatory G-protein coupled receptor, with 5-HT2A agonism activating distinct intracellular cascades G_q pathways.150-152 via and arrestin signalling Electrophysiological studies have found that 5-HT2AR agonism has the net effect of increasing neuronal excitability as a result of downstream effects on glutamatergic neurotransmission.^{153,154} In particular, endogenous 5-HT2AR activation by serotonin has been found to increase both the amplitude and frequency of excitatory postsynaptic potentials in cortical layer 5 pyramidal cells.^{154,155} This was found to be via an 'asynchronous' mode of glutamate release that results in a relatively sustained enhancement of excitatory currents.154 Interestingly, electrophysiological evidence suggests that pharmacological 5-HT2AR agonism via serotonergic psychedelic drugs leads to a unique set of neuronal effects via a combination of differential G protein/arrestin recruitment and access to intracellular 5-HT2ARs.^{156,157} These effects notably include the induction of recurrent loops of activation within a subset of deep layer 5 cortical pyramidal cells.^{153,155,158} The resulting recurrent loops appear to result in a diffuse mode of glutamate release which, via volume transmission effects, contribute to the local dysregulation of neuronal populations.^{153,159} Consistent with this, magnetoencephalography (MEG) studies with psilocybin and LSD, as well as an EEG study with N,N-dimethyltryptamine (DMT), have revealed broadband reductions in oscillatory power across most of the cortex, with peak reductions notably found in transmodal regions, such as the posterior cingulate.160-162

 In general, the neuronal effects of 5-HT2AR agonism, combined with their high density on layer 5 pyramidal cells within transmodal cortex, suggest a particularly potent ability to modulate transmodal function and global brain dynamics.
-Evidence suggests that this may particularly be the case for 5-HT2AR agonist psychedelic drugs - a notion also supported by a rapidly growing body of functional MRI evidence (reviewed below) indicating that acute 5-HT2AR agonism via such drugs induces significant alterations to global brain connectivity and dynamics, centered largely on changes to transmodal cortex ^{158,159,161-164}.
+Evidence suggests that this may particularly be the case for 5-HT2AR agonist psychedelic drugs-a notion also supported by a rapidly growing body of functional MRI evidence (reviewed later) indicating that acute 5-HT2AR agonism via such drugs induces significant alterations to global brain connectivity and dynamics, centred largely on changes to transmodal cortex.^{160,161,163-166}

-B. 5-HT2AR agonism via endogenous 5-HT: the central role of stress serotonergic innervation per se 167-170.
+5-HT2AR agonism via endogenous 5-HT: the central role of stress

-Serotonergic innervation in the adult human brain is predominantly provided by afferents originating in the raphe nuclei of the brainstem, and evidence to date suggests that these nuclei - spanning dorsal, medial, and magnus subdivisions - collectively release serotonin across nearly every cortical region, with relatively low regional specificity of innervation ^{165,166}.
-(Although, it should be noted that there is spatial selectivity in the projections of distinct groups of raphe neurons 167).
-As such, complexity in serotonergic modulation of cortical function is understood as predominantly emerging from the distinct characteristics (e.g., ionotropic versus metabotropic, differential G protein activation, high versus low affinity) and spatially heterogeneous distributions of serotonin receptor subtypes, rather than regional variation in levels of
+Serotonergic innervation in the adult human brain is predominantly provided by afferents originating in the raphe nuclei of the brainstem and evidence to date suggests that these nuclei-spanning dorsal, medial and magnus subdivisions-collectively release serotonin across nearly every cortical region, with relatively low regional specificity of innervation.^{167,168} (Although, it should be noted that there is spatial selectivity in the projections of distinct groups of raphe neurons.169) As such, complexity in serotonergic modulation of cortical function is understood as predominantly emerging from the distinct characteristics (e.g. ionotropic versus metabotropic, differential G protein activation, high versus low affinity) and spatially heterogeneous distributions of serotonin receptor subtypes, rather than regional variation in levels of serotonergic innervation per se.169-172